solidi/writing/26-on-names-a-brief-encounter-with-guido-van-rossum.md

 Our conversation made me reflect.
 Why did I ask this question - surely, there are important questions for the inventor?
 Perhaps it is the affliction of my name, and everyone's who works in software since we are distributedly diverse.

 I've heard my name in various ways while working and managing globally distributed teams.
 "Dough," "Dog and "Duck" are common variants.
-I am humble and politely acknowledge a correction.
-And preferred names, which I prefer "Doug."
-I've grown to be sensitive and inclusive in attempting to understand other's pronunciations.
+I politely acknowledge a correction.
+And preferred names, I recommend "Doug."

+I've grown to be sensitive and inclusive to other's pronunciations.

 But with each given correction to those I have just met, there is a sense of embarrassment, and having the chance to correct the error by causing minimal social and professional pain. **It's hard to do it gracefully**.